• Skip to main content

 Maybe.
 What kids drink has a big impact on their teeth.
 Beverages like soda, fruit juice, and sports drinks are actually the leading cause of tooth decay in kids and teens, according to the American Dental Association.
 Over time, those drinks can erode tooth enamel, the protective covering on teeth that blocks decay.

 Drinks that have a pH less than 4 are considered to be potentially damaging to teeth, according to research.
-Flavored sparkling waters have a low pH between 2.74-3.34, according to researchers from the University of Birmingham School of Dentistry, who tested a sampling of flavored sparkling waters on the market.
+Flavored sparkling waters have a low pH between 2.74-3.34, according to researchers from the University of Birmingham School of Dentistry in the UK, who tested a sampling of flavored sparkling waters on the market.

 In comparison, here’s the pH of some other common drinks: